zhouzhongyuan/blog/contents/articles/sega-saturn-and-transparency/index.md

 <div id='simulator-root'></div>
 <script src="dist/bundle.min.js"></script>

-## And thanks
+## And thanks to Low Score Boy

 A big thank you to Low Score Boy on YouTube.
 His [video on this very subject](https://www.youtube.com/watch?v=f_OchOV_WDg) was an inspiration and source of lots of information for this blog post.
-His video is highly recommended, he goes into more examples and dives into 3D rendering too.
+I asked him if I could write a blog post based on his video.
+His video is highly recommended, he goes into more examples, shows how some developers worked around the limitations of the hardware and dives into 3D rendering too.